gurumukh/azure-devops-project/README.md

 The source control system is where the application's source code is stored, and is integrated with the Azure Pipeline service to trigger the build and deployment process.
 The build and test environment is where the application is built and tested, and is also integrated with the Azure Pipeline service to provide feedback on the build and test results.

-<TODO:  Instructions for running the Python project.
+ * Instructions for running the Python project.
 How could a user with no context run this project without asking you for any help.
 Include screenshots with explicit steps to create that work.
 Be sure to at least include the following screenshots:

 * Project running on Azure App Service
 ![Git clone](./sc/project-running.png)